IBM/kube101/workshop/Lab3/README.md

     ` $ kubectl exec -it redis-master-q9zg7 redis-cli `

+    *Note: You will need to replace `redis-master-q9zg7` with the name of your pod*

     The kubectl exec command will start a secondary process in the specified container.
 In this case we're asking for the "redis-cli" command to be executed in the container named "redis-master-q9zg7".
 When this process